MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures.md

 ## Approaches

+For height to be optional before, you could have a union with float and None.
+Or just set `height=0.0` as a default as then it is never None type and the float type will be inferred.

 ### Parameters

 For some cases you might be okay without a naming a structure as a type and go for a simpler approach of just using a function expecting 2 or 3 named parameters with types.